Akinwale Arobieke: Racial discrimination

 A GMP Professional Standards investigation found two senior officers were given "words of advice" over their handling of an earlier complaint by Arobieke against DI Hughes.
-That complaint, which police failed to deal with correctly, was later to form part of a charge against Mr Arobieke of harassing DI Hughes and the case collapsed after the 28-year-old detective acted in what the investigation described as an "unacceptable and unprofessional" manner outside court.
+That complaint, which police failed to deal with correctly, was later to form part of a charge against Arobieke of harassing DI Hughes and the case collapsed after the 28-year-old detective acted in what the investigation described as an "unacceptable and unprofessional" manner outside court.

 On 23 January 2014, the findings of the investigation were released and include a number of complaints that were rejected but three that were upheld.
-One of the upheld complaints by Mr Arobieke alleged that during a visit to GMP headquarters on 9 December 2013, a staff member "came from behind the counter and confronted him in a threatening manner".
+One of the upheld complaints by Arobieke alleged that during a visit to GMP headquarters on 9 December 2013, a staff member "came from behind the counter and confronted him in a threatening manner".
 The report said CCTV was viewed and "the conduct of the counter clerk was overly confrontational and likely to cause offence".
-The staff member "has been formally advised about his conduct".
+The staff member was "been formally advised about his conduct".

 In 2016, police began investigating an allegation against the BBC of incitement to racial hatred after Arobieke complained that the 2016 documentary The Man Who Squeezes Muscles: Searching for Purple Aki was racist.
 In the film, he is referred to as a "big black man" three times, and it is said that "everyone has seen him or been chased by him" and "everyone thinks they have spotted him and felt a shiver".
 One alleged victim in the documentary calls Arobieke "purple and huge".

 In 2017, Solita Bar and Grill, which owned four restaurants in Manchester, apologised for naming a burger "Purple Teriyaki" in reference to Arobieke's nickname, after complaints that the name could be construed as racist.
-The restaurant had posted the name on Twitter with a photo of a sign which included an arm squeezing a biceps.
+The restaurant had posted the name on Twitter with a photo of a sign which included an arm squeezing a bicep.

-In November 2021 it was reported that a video had been posted on social media, appearing to show a group of youths shooting fireworks at a man believed to be Akinwale Arobieke, in Wavertree Street, Liverpool.
+In November 2021, newspapers reported on a social media video which showed youths throwing fireworks at Arobieke on a street in Wavertree, Liverpool.

-Civil case vs Greater Manchester Police
+Civil case against Greater Manchester Police

-On 16 June 2022 Arobieke was awarded a substantial but undisclosed sum in settlement of a civil case he brought against GMP for malicious prosecution and misfeasance in public office.
-Arobieke alleged that, from 2012, he was targeted by two particular officers, who have not been named.
+On 16 June 2022, Arobieke was awarded a substantial but undisclosed sum in settlement of a civil case he brought against GMP for malicious prosecution and misfeasance in public office.
+Arobieke alleged that, from 2012, he was targeted by two particular officers, who were not named.
 His case was that the officers made false allegations against him which ultimately resulted in him being charged and prosecuted.

+Death

+Arobieke was found dead in his flat in Toxteth, Liverpool, on 26 August 2025, aged 64.
+Merseyside Police confirmed that officers were called to his address at around 8:30 that evening, where Arobieke was discovered unresponsive and pronounced dead at the scene.
+The death was not being treated as suspicious.